damionlance/Assignment2.4/README.md

 ## To-do for friday
-Damion: add transaction history to JSON and fix sequence and class diagrams
+Damion: add transaction history to JSON and fix sequence and class diagrams (Worked on class diagram, but don't fully understand the arrows...
+If someone could finish that that would be great! https://drive.google.com/file/d/1-w9ax4F_uIlTQLcwL5PugJ4HKS4NTEDn/view?usp=sharing)

 Kelsey: Implement frozen / unfrozen integrated with bank account, fix ecxeption throwing in test

 Kandace: Finish Admin class and get on master

 # Class Diagram: